MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-the-select-names-dialog-box-to-resolve-recipients.md

 ﻿---
-title: 'Display the Select Names Dialog Box to Resolve Recipients'
+title: Display the Select Names dialog box to resolve recipients
-TOCTitle: 'Display the Select Names Dialog Box to Resolve Recipients' ms:assetid: 841dd4cd-6d69-46d5-8c83-e28c95b631a9 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb646055(v=office.15) ms:contentKeyID: 55119876
+TOCTitle: Display the Select Names dialog box to resolve recipients ms:assetid: 841dd4cd-6d69-46d5-8c83-e28c95b631a9 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb646055(v=office.15) ms:contentKeyID: 55119876
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Display the Select Names Dialog Box to Resolve Recipients
+# Display the Select Names dialog box to resolve recipients

 This example attempts to resolve the recipients provided by the recips parameter, and displays the Outlook **Select Names** dialog box for each recipient that is ambiguous and cannot be resolved.